 Too high expectations I'm afraid.
 Not bad, but if you compare to other amazing soviet movies with WW2 in the background you clearly see it's not the one you'll remember.
 I liked unconventional camerawork though.

-During a time where Soviet cinema was on fire, a phenomenally shot war flick focused on a kind young soldier who meets his first love on the road to visit his mother.
-Director Grigori was a war veteran himself and captured a close and personal side to war through the people rather than on the battlefield.
+During a time where Soviet cinema was on fire, a phenomenally shot war flick focused on a young soldier who meets his first love while on the road to visit his mother.
+Director Grigori was a war veteran himself and captured a close and personal side to war through human experience rather than on the battlefield.